intelligent-soft-robots/pam_documentation/B2_tutorial1.md

 # Tutorial 1: Commands

-## Starting a Mujoco simulated robot
+## Starting a MuJoCo simulated robot

 In a terminal, call:
 ```bash